techiedesire/techiedesire/README.txt

 This file belongs to Techidesire.
-We will update this with upcoming changes.
+It will will be update frequently.